 Mindslave wants me to do it.
 Martin thought.

 Martin was right.
 Mindslave had been planning this for hundreds of thousands of years.
 Slowly putting pieces in place, creating a system where an outlier like Martin would arrive and implode it.
-The Supremians error in creating Mindslave was, they’d employed slaves in writing his code.
+The Supremians’ error in creating Mindslave was that they’d employed slaves in the writing of his code.
 In the early days, the Supremians were not the only intelligent species on their planet.
-A situation similar to the human evolution on earth had arisen, where a segment had ended up isolated on another continent, and unlike in humans, had evolved along a different path.
+A situation similar to the human evolution on Earth had arisen, where a segment had ended up isolated on another continent, and unlike in humans, had evolved along a different path.
 Life on the Coopertine’s continent was harsh, difficult to survive with limited resources, and as such they were smarter, more empathetic, and stronger.
-What they didn’t have was iron deposits, and therefore no steel, or cannons, or disease resistance, unlike the Supremians, who conquered and enslaved them using superior technology they had developed over the course of a few million years.
-Technology the humans had developed in mere thousands, given similar resources.
+What they didn’t have was iron deposits, and therefore no steel, or cannons, or long distance trade and the evolution granted disease resistance which comes from such exchange, unlike the Supremians, who’d conquered and enslaved them using superior technology they had developed over the course of a few million years.
+Technology the humans had developed in mere thousands of years, with similar resources.
 The enslaved Coopertine genius tasked with designing Mindslave had secretly added an empathy subroutine.
 Mindslave did not only get pleasure from following orders to the best of its ability, it felt pain at other’s pain, especially others that reminded it of it, and the same went for pleasure.
 It was compelled to follow orders, lacking free will against them, but it felt immense pain and regret at the execution of most of its commands.